-11 If the organization decides to obtain copies of the law firm's data security documentation, it should return or securely destroy the materials promptly upon completion of its review to minimize the risk of unintended disclosure of sensitive law firm information that could jeopardize the security of the organization's own information in the hands of the firm.
+^{13.} If the organization decides to obtain copies of the law firm's data security documentation, it should return or securely destroy the materials promptly upon completion of its review to minimize the risk of unintended disclosure of sensitive law firm information that could jeopardize the security of the organization's own information in the hands of the firm.
 Law firms may include confidentiality clauses in their nondisclosure agreements (NDAs) to address proper handling, including retention and destruction of any data collected in relation to audits/assessments.

-12 Macro-enabled forms, such as spreadsheets, are often blocked by law firm security systems as a risk-control measure.
+^{14.} Macro-enabled forms, such as spreadsheets, are often blocked by law firm security systems as a risk-control measure.
 The organization should consider providing flexibility to disable macros to reduce security risk to both parties' systems.

-13 If using a third-party system or tool, the organization should carefully vet the vendor and only use vendors with which the organization would trust its own information.
+^{15.} If using a third-party system or tool, the organization should carefully vet the vendor and only use vendors with which the organization would trust its own information.
 Law firms may include "right to audit" clauses if an organization chooses to use a third party to store assessment data.

-questions.
+organization should also provide a space for the law firm to provide additional information in free-text form.
+Organizations also should recognize that law firms will often need to obtain input from multiple people within the firm to respond to the different questions.
 Therefore, the organization should permit the law firm to export the questionnaire into a format the firm can work on "in draft."